behreajj/AsepriteAddons/commands/README.md

 - `deleteLayer`: Deletes layers in the timeline range.
 Children of group layers will be unparented.
 Creates a new layer if all existing layers are deleted.
 Does not delete tile set if layer is a tile map layer and is the only one using the tile set.

 - `dereference`: Converts a reference layer to a normal layer.
 Transfers the reference layer's parent to the new layer.

-- `expandGroups`: Opens all group layers in the timeline.

 - `flattenGroup`: Flattens a group layer.
 Includes locked layers, but excludes hidden layers.